shehzrin/p8105_hw2_ss6985/README.md

 # Homework 2

-This repo has code from Homework 2 in P8105.
+This repo contains code for Homework 2 in P8105.

+This repo has code written by Shehzrin Shah.